Pratt Farm, Middleboro

-In the central part of the farm there's an obscure singletrack.
-It's pretty hard to find in the fall after the leaves have dropped off the trees.
-But it winds around and over the farm's only hill.
-It's probably the farm's most technical trail as it's narrow, somewhat overgrown and has plenty of fallen trees to overcome.
+In the central part of the farm there's a used-to-be obscure singletrack.
+It winds around and over the farm's only hill.
+It's one the farm's most technical trail as it's narrow, somewhat overgrown and has plenty of fallen trees to overcome.
 The key to finding it is to go to the top of the farm's biggest hill on an old woods road.
 When you're there the singletrack will be right in front of you going left and right.

 For an introduction to Pratt Farm's trails leave the parking area and at the first intersection turn left and follow the loop marked out with red trail markers.
 This will give you a good introduction to the area and on your second loop try exploring the many side trails that you found the first time around.
 I always enjoy my rides at pratt farm.
 Although I don't spend a lot of time here the trails keep calling me back.

 For a dog's impression of Pratt Farm go here.